 Want more Spider Plant Babies?
 Click here

 There are three types of spider plant varieties–Variegated, Green, and Curly!

 - The most common variety is the variegated kind, which can be a very spectacular-looking plant with lots of off-shoots.

 - The green variety is not easy to find.
 Many nurseries do not carry it.

-- Curly spider plant looks like a variegated plant with curly leaves.
-The off-shoot it forms remain curly too.
-This unusual and attractive spider plant variety is not as easy to find either, but an online search can give you favorable results.
+- The curly spider plant looks like a variegated plant with curly leaves.
+The off-shoot it forms remains curly too.
+This unusual and attractive spider plant variety is not easy to find either, but an online search can give you favorable results.

-It can be a beautiful hanging basket or a normal pot, whatever type of plant pot you select, select according to the plant size.
-Choose one size bigger pot than the root ball of your spider plant and keep updating it time to time, when it becomes root bound.
+It can be a beautiful hanging basket or a normal pot.
+Whatever type of plant pot you select, pick according to the plant size.
+Choose one size bigger pot than the root ball of your spider plant and keep updating it from time to time when it becomes root-bound.

 Requirements for Growing Spider Plants Indoors

 Irrespective of the fact whether growing spider plants in a pot or directly in the garden, it is crucial that you choose the right spot.
 Place it in a location that receives bright indirect sunlight, away from heating or cooling vents.